Generalised correlated batched bandits via the ARC algorithm with application to dynamic pricing: Numerical Simulation

 As the strategy followed determines the observations available, we cannot directly use historical data to test the algorithm.
 However, we can use the data to construct an environment in which to run tests.
 We take a Bayesian view and build a simple hierarchical model (with an improper uniform prior).
-Effectively, this assumes that our observations come from an exchangable copy of the world we would deploy our bandits in, with the same (unknown) realised value of $\Theta$.
-Then we will use Laplace approximation, as in Russo et al. \cite[Chapter 5]{Tutorial_on_Thompson_Sampling} or Chapelle and Li \cite{Laplace_approximation}, to obtain a posterior sample to simulate the markets. \begin{remark} It is worth emphasising that when implementing the algorithm in the simulation, we do not assume that our algorithms know the distribution that we use to simulate the parameter, $\Theta$.
-Instead the simulations are initialised with an almost uninformative prior. \end{remark}
+Effectively, this assumes that our observations come from an exchangeable copy of the world we would deploy our bandits in, with the same (unknown) realised value of $\bs{\theta}$.
+Then we will use Laplace approximation, as in \cite[Chapter 5]{Tutorial_on_Thompson_Sampling} or \cite{Laplace_approximation}, to obtain a posterior sample to simulate the markets. \begin{Remark} It is worth emphasising that, when implementing the algorithm in simulations, we do not assume that our algorithms know the distribution that we use to simulate the parameter $\bs{\theta}$.
+Instead simulations are initialised with an almost uninformative prior. \end{Remark}

-To construct a posterior for $\Theta$ given historical data, we assume that we have a collection of observations $(q^{(1)}_i)_{i=1}^{r_1}$, $(q^{(2)}_i)_{i=1}^{r_2}$, ..., $(q^{(K)}_i)_{i=1}^{r_K}$ from an exponential family modeled by \eqref{eq: exp dist}.
-We denote the corresponding log-likelihood function of $\Theta$ by $\ell\big(\theta; \big(q_i^{(k)}\big)\big)$.
+To construct a posterior for $\bs{\theta}$ given historical data, we assume that we have a collection of observations $ \cQ = \big( (q^{(1)}_j)_{j=1}^{n_1}$, $(q^{(2)}_j)_{j=1}^{n_2}$, ..., $(q^{(K)}_j)_{j=1}^{n_K} \big)$ from an exponential family modeled by \eqref{eq: exp dist}.
+We denote the corresponding log-likelihood function of $\bs{\theta}$ by $\ell\big(\theta; \cQ \big)$.

-Let $\hat{\theta}$ be the maximum likelihood estimator. i.e. $\hat{\theta} = \argmax_{\theta} \ell\big(\theta; \big(q_i^{(k)}\big)\big)$.
+Let $\hat{\theta}$ be the maximum likelihood estimator. i.e. $\hat{\theta} = \argmax_{\theta} \ell\big(\theta; \cQ \big)$.
 Then we may approximate the log-likelihood function by

-for $c$ independent of $\theta$.
-Therefore, starting from the uninformative (improper, uniform) prior, we can estimate the posterior of the parameter $\Theta$ by
+where the constant does not depend on $\theta$.
+Therefore, under the uninformative (improper, uniform) prior, we can estimate the posterior of the parameter $\bs{\theta}$ by